Bobby-McGonigle/Cisco-RoomDevice-Macro-Projects-Examples/Macro Memory Storage/readme.md

   * This script, which can be export if needed, is responsible for getting the name of the local script
   * It technically causes a crash, but as of December 2020, this is the only way for us to discover the script name
 * memoryInit()
-  * This check to see if you have a Memory_Storage script on your endpoint, if not, it will create one for you
+  * This checks to see if you have a Memory_Storage script on your endpoint, if not, it will create one for you
 * importMem()
-  * This check to see if any scripts outside of Memory_Functions and Memory_Storage have
+  * This checks to see if any scripts outside of Memory_Functions and Memory_Storage have

   ```javascript
   import { mem } from './Memory_Functions';